Farmington Hills Fraud Defense Lawyer

 - $100,000 or More: Imprisonment for up to 20 years and a fine up to $35,000

 Experienced Fraud Lawyer in Oakland County: Call Today (248) 599-0054

 Without the help of a lawyer, you may be forced to serve jail time and pay large fines.
 If you are asked to speak with an investigator, contact an attorney first before you do.
-I represent people throughout Michigan who face fraud charges, and I have nearly two decades of experience helping clients with white collar crimes.
+I represent people throughout Michigan who face fraud charges, and I have more than two decades of experience helping clients with white collar crimes.
 I care about my clients, so I go out of my way to protect their rights and achieve the best possible results for their case.
 Regardless of how complex your case may be, I am equipped to help you and stand beside you from start to finish.
 I am proud to represent clients throughout Bloomfield, Troy, Southfield, Rochester Hills, Pontiac, Royal Oak, and Novi.